pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - **Version 1.10.1**: Added Reset Left Swipes feature to allow users to see previously rejected collaborations again, and made the Adjust Filters button only appear when filters are actually active
 - **Version 1.10.5**: Fixed critical issue where users could see their own collaborations in the discovery feed, improved server-side filtering to prevent self-swipes
 - **Version 1.10.6**: Enhanced all database queries to properly exclude any previously swiped collaborations with bidirectional match checking across host and requester roles
+- **Version 1.10.7**: Dramatically optimized discovery card loading time by reducing query execution from 96ms to 57ms (~40% improvement) with database indexing, SQL-based filtering, and query restructuring

 ## Related Documentation